GoogleCloudPlatform/opentelemetry-operations-collector/README.md

 ### Windows

-To generate an MSI that will install OpenTelemetry as a Windows service using a configuration file compatible with Google Cloud Monitoring:
+To generate an MSI that will install the agent as a Windows service using a configuration file compatible with Google Cloud Monitoring:

 1. Run `.build\msi\make.ps1 Install-Tools` to install the open source [WIX Toolset](https://wixtoolset.org).
 2. Run `.build\msi\make.ps1 New-MSI`.